 Virginia kept knocking and got the lead down to nine points yet couldn’t quite put together enough stops as Iowa’s advantage ballooned out to 11 at the 12-minute mark.

-But, the ‘Hoos wouldn’t go away as Kadin Shedrick started to make his presence felt.
+But, the ‘Hoos wouldn’t go away especially after Kadin Shedrick started to make his presence felt.
 Off a tip in from the Raleigh native, Virginia made the score 61-55 with 8:27 remaining in regulation.
 The game continued to be a back-and-forth affair from then on.